Award Submissions Now Closed

 - The applicant/nominee must be committed to the field of Developmental Cognitive Neuroscience and show promise of a career in the field

-- Nomination letter: The letter of nomination/recommendation from the student’s research advisor should document the student’s status and the level of independence of the student’s contribution.
+- Nomination Letter: The letter of nomination/recommendation from the student’s research advisor should include the following: Document the student’s status and the level of independence of the student’s contribution.
 In addition, the research advisor should describe the primary question addressed in the dissertation, what was innovative or unique about the dissertation, and what is the main contribution to the field.
-Note: the letter of nomination for this award has to be by a regular member (non-student) and should focus on discussing the quality of the nominee’s dissertation research.
+Note: the letter of nomination for this award must be by a regular member (non-student) and should focus on discussing the quality of the nominee’s dissertation research.

 - Dissertation (full document)

 - Nominee’s CV

 Divyangana finished her PhD from The University of Melbourne, Australia in 2022 under the supervision of Prof. Sarah Whittle.
 Divyangana’s thesis focused on examining the association between early adversities (like socioeconomic disadvantage and maltreatment), brain development, and mental health in young people.
 Her work has shown that early adverse experiences are associated with neurodevelopmental alterations during childhood and adolescence, and that these deviations from typical brain development are in turn associated with mental health.
 Her work has also demonstrated that positive psychological and environmental factors (such as positive home and school environments as well as temperament) may buffer some of the risk conferred by exposure to early adversity.